acrolinx/helm/resources/core-platform/helm/chart/README.md

 You need administrative access to a Kubernetes cluster, [Helm 3][helm-3] and [`kubectl`][kubernetes-kubectl].

-Moreover, you need access to the Acrolinx Platform images.
+You also need access to the Acrolinx Platform images.
 Acrolinx distributes the Core Platform images via a private container registry.
 The credentials for that registry are temporary.
-They can be obtained and refreshed through the [Acrolinx download area][acrolinx-docs-download-area].
+You can obtain and refresh them through the [Acrolinx download area][acrolinx-docs-download-area].
-[The Helm installation can perform the refreshing automatically][this-creds].
+[The Helm installation can refresh them automatically][this-creds].

 ### Namespaces

-Before installing the Core Platform, you need to create two [namespaces][kubernetes-namespaces]:
+Before you install the Core Platform, you need to create two [namespaces][kubernetes-namespaces]:
 * `acrolinx-system`: The namespace in which the operator is running.
 * `acrolinx`: The namespace in which the platform is running.
-* Optionally a third namespace for the [Helm release][helm-concepts] data.
+* Optional: A third namespace for the [Helm release][helm-concepts] data.
 ```shell
 kubectl create namespace acrolinx-system
 kubectl create namespace acrolinx
 ```
-(The namespace names can be customized in the chart's [values][helm-value-files].)
+(You can customize the namespaces in the chart's [values][helm-value-files].)

-With the current version of this Helm chart, the operator and the Core Platform _need_ to be installed to different namespaces.
+With the current version of this Helm chart, you **must** install the operator and the Core Platform to different namespaces.

 [Helm 3 stores release data in the same namespace as the release][helm-release-data-namespace].
-Helm release data is needed for the [Helm history][helm-history], for rollbacks and for deinstallation.
+This data is neecessary for the [Helm history][helm-history], for rollbacks and for deinstallation.
-The "release namespace" is the one you specify with the `--namespace <namespace>` flag when installing a Helm chart on the [command line][this-usage].
+The "release namespace" is the one you specify with the `--namespace <namespace>` flag when you install a Helm chart on the [command line][this-usage].
-If you omit that flag, your release data get stored in the `default` namespace.
+If you leave out that flag, your release data gets stored in the `default` namespace.
-Use `--namespace acrolinx-system` to store your release data in the same namespace as the Acrolinx Core Platform Operator.
+Use `--namespace acrolinx-system` to store your release data in the same namespace as the Acrolinx Core Platform operator.
-Of course, you can also use a namespace of your own choice.
+Of course, you can also use a namespace of your own choosing.

-This Helm chart needs the `--namespace` cmd-line flag only to specify the location for the release data.
+This Helm chart only needs the `--namespace` cmd-line flag to specify the location for the release data.
 The namespaces for platform and operator are specified via the [values][helm-value-files] `operator.namespace` and `platform.namespace`, respectively.

-The Helm chart doesn't manage the namespaces because uninstalling a release would delete them.
+The Helm chart doesn't manage  your namespaces.
+This is because the namespaces would get deleted if you tried to uninstall a release.
-And potentially all additions that were made besides the Helm chart.
-So it's safer to presume that the namespaces already exist and are a responsibility of the cluster administrator.
+Instead, it's safer to presume that the namespaces already exist and are the responsibility of your cluster administrator.

 Usage